 Never heard of a ‘vault boss’?
 Yeah, I hadn’t either until I met these guys.

+Hi friends.
+What’s new with you?
 The countdown to our next Scottish adventure is officially ON!
-The light at the end of a very long tunnel is finally shining through and the long wait is almost over.
+The light at the end of a very long tunnel is finally shining through, and the long wait is almost over.
 I am more excited than I can say.
 Oh, what wonderful new things I will have to share with you soon!

-Today we are going to make a quick stop in the small coastal village of Aberlady, Scotland to visit Aberlady Parish Church.
-Aberlady is located about 17 miles to the northeast of Edinburgh in the council area of East Lothian – a very fine part of the country indeed.
+Today we are going to make a quick stop in the small coastal village of Aberlady, Scotland, to visit Aberlady Parish Church.
+Aberlady is located about 17 miles to the northeast of Edinburgh in the council area of East Lothian.

-In my last blog post, I wrote about Lindisfarne Castle which sits on the religiously significant Holy Island.
-What a coincidence that today I learned that the community of Aberlady was once on the pilgrim route between the monasteries on Holy Island and the Isle of Iona!
-In fact, in 1863 a fragment of an ancient Celtic or Anglo-Saxon cross was discovered in a garden area next to the church.
-The carvings on the cross were found to be similar to artwork in the Lindisfarne Gospels, which now reside in the British Library in London.
+In my last blog post, I wrote about Lindisfarne Castle, which sits on the religiously significant Holy Island.
+By coincidence, today I learned that the community of Aberlady was once on the pilgrim route between the monasteries on Holy Island and the Isle of Iona!
+In fact, in 1863, a fragment of an ancient Celtic or Anglo-Saxon cross was discovered in a garden area next to the church.
+The carvings on the cross are similar to the artwork in the Lindisfarne Gospels, which now reside in the British Library in London.
 How magnificent!

+Hello, friends.
 Do you ever feel like the gears in your brain get stuck?
-Seriously, I have been trying to put words to paper for four solid days and I haven’t been able to get past ‘hello’!
+Seriously, I have been trying to put words to paper for four solid days, and I haven’t been able to get past ‘hello’!
 Maybe it has something to do with the elephant sitting on my left sinus cavity.
-Anyway, if today’s post stinks, you will know why! 😀
+Anyway, if today’s post stinks, you’ll know why. 😀